semisse/restaurant-menu/ASSESSMENT.md

 - If you are wondaring why am I not using find() in some functions, is because I wanted it to be compatible with IE11
 - It would be cool be able to remove the course from the last page
 - I didn't have time to implement better an accessability strategy, most important the usage of the tab functionality (for a quick solution I would install the react-tabs package).
+- It would be important to setup some animations to slide each section to the side.
+This would give user a better sence of the step-by-step process and the exact location he is in.
+For that, of course, I would use react-transition-group package.
 - I'm not happy with the styling.
 It could be much better, but it does the trick.
+The mobile version, specially the Map component, is far from being good.
 Also, I should be using some global variables (colors, for example).
+- I should have configured a lazy load system for images.
+- I didn't use any testing tool and to be quite honest I don't have any experience with it.
+It is something that I will learn surely.